csanchez256/Python-File-Crawler/README.md

 1.)
 Double click the fileCleanup.exe

 2.)
 Enter the name of the folder you want to clean up with NO file extension.
-    for example:  "my_personal_file"
+    For example:  "my_personal_file"

 3.)
 Enter the type of file you want to clean up with NO " . " (the period is not necessary).
-    for example: "mp4"
+    For example: "mp4"

 OR